franko-c/odin-recipes/README.md

-Enjoy exploring and cooking these delicious recipes!
+Enjoy exploring and cooking these delicious foods!